Narshe1412/Code-Institute-User-Centric-Frontend/README.md

     4. Click on the bottom navigation buttons: You should be able to visit a specific video from current list inside the carrousel (3)

 4. As a user, I want to be able to contact the band for availability, so I can hire them to perform on events.
-    - Contact form:
     1. Click "Hire Us" menu item
     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

 5. As a user, I want to be able to find social media links that will point me to other social media accounts from the band, so I can choose my preferred social media app to interact with the band.
     1. Navigate to the top of the page